-The (uncatalogued) rare books/bindings in this collection are housed in Bruce Peel Special Collections, access can be arranged by contacting us directly.
-The archival records are housed in U of A Archives (2013-048; 2016-025) and there will soon be an online finding aid available.
+The rare books/bindings in this collection are housed in Bruce Peel Special Collections, and, although they are uncatalogued, access can be arranged by contacting us.
+The archival records are housed in University of Alberta Archives (2013-048; 2016-025) and there will soon be an online finding aid available, but access can be arranged in the meantime by contacting the Archives.

 Collection Formats: Art Work, Books, Correspondence, Manuscripts, Photographs -- click to see other collections with this format